 Last year we went to Christmas Island – The Santa Experience in Hidden Valley, Rathdrum, to visit Santa of course.
 Here’s how we got on and what to expect during your visit… (more…)

-This morning we continued our Adventures of Eire and waddled off to The Kildare Maze just outside Prosperous in the North Kildare countryside.
+Last week we continued our Adventures of Eire and visited The Kildare Maze just outside Prosperous in the North Kildare countryside for the third time.
 The Kildare Maze is Leinster’s largest hedge maze with a host of other activities including a wooden maze, zip wire, crazy golf, playground, pet corner, adventure trail and a huge sand pit. (more…)

 Our family adventures continue as we explore the little treasures Ireland has to offer.
 This week we landed upon Wexford Lavender Farm.
 This farm is Ireland’s first lavender farm and it’s hidden amongst the scenic countryside just outside Gorey.
 There is ample parking charged at €2 per car and a number of activities to keep the babogs entertained. (more…)